rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 You'll need to enter an email address, username and password (point 3) before you can continue.
 This can (and should) be separate from your database and hosting username and password.
 This will be the login credentials you use to access the administrative side of your site.

 At the bottom of the next page, you have the option to load sample data to your site.
 This isn't a requirement for most users, though it can help with the initial configuration and application of templates and modules.
 Otherwise, you'll need to create content to fill in these spaces in order to see how your build will turn out.
-Once you've finished building your site, you can easily remove this sample data in favor of your own.
+Once you have finished building your site, you can easily remove this sample data in favor of your own.

 ![][installation_j25_7]